 If you’re able to handle any of these processes on your own, then you won’t need to grill the potential company about their history of handling these issues.

-But, if you’re looking to hire a property manager to handle all o the day-to-day requirements of your property, then you will want to clearly understand the range of services that they offer and their experience to date.
+But, if you’re looking to hire a property manager to handle all of the day-to-day requirements of your property, then you will want to clearly understand the range of services that they offer and their experience to date.

-2. Find Out How Many Properties They Manage
+2. How Many Properties Do They Manage?

 Some real estate investors acquire a portfolio of properties, either single family homes or multi-family apartment complexes.